 The Contractor shall collect and analyze tank content (sludge) for disposal purposes.
 The Contractor shall remove as much of the regulated substance from the UST system as necessary to prevent further release into the environment.
 All contents within the tank shall be removed, transported and disposed of, or recycled.
 The tank shall be removed and rendered empty according to IEPA definition.

 The Contractor shall collect soil samples from the bottom and sidewalls of the excavated area in accordance with 35 Ill.
-Adm.
+Admin.
 Code Part 734.210(h) after the required backfill has been removed during the initial response action, to determine the level of contamination remaining in the ground, regardless if a release is confirmed or not by the OSFM on-site inspector.

-In the event the UST is designated a leaking underground storage tank (LUST) by the OSFM’s inspector, or confirmation by analytical results, the Contractor shall notify the Engineer and the DESU.
-Upon confirmation of a release of contaminants from the UST and notifications to the Engineer and DESU, the Contractor shall report the release to the Illinois Emergency Management Agency (IEMA) (e.g., by telephone or electronic mail) and provide them with whatever information is available (“owner” or “operator” shall be stated as the past registered “owner” or “operator”, or the IDOT District in which the UST is located and the DESU Manager);
+In the event the UST is designated a leaking underground storage tank (LUST) by the OSFM’s inspector, or confirmation by analytical results, the Contractor shall notify the Engineer and the District Environmental Studies Unit (DESU).
+Upon confirmation of a release of contaminants and notifications to the Engineer and DESU, the Contractor shall report the release to the Illinois Emergency Management Agency (IEMA) (e.g., by telephone or electronic mail) and provide them with whatever information is available (“owner” or “operator” shall be stated as the past registered “owner” or “operator”, or the IDOT District in which the tank is located and the DESU Manager).

 The Contractor shall perform the following initial response actions if a release is indicated by the OSFM inspector:

-(a) Take immediate action to prevent any further release of the regulated substance to the environment, which may include removing, at the Engineer’s discretion, and disposing of up to 4 ft (1.2 m) of the contaminated material, as measured from the outside dimension of the tank
+(a) Take immediate action to prevent any further release of the regulated substance to the environment, which may include removing, at the Engineer’s discretion, and disposing of up to 4 ft (1.2 m) of the contaminated material, as measured from the outside dimension of the tank;

 (b) Identify and mitigate fire, explosion and vapor hazards;